nya3jp/tast/docs/writing_tests.md

 ### Executables

-If your test depends on outside executables, use Portage to build and package those executables separately and include them in test Chrome OS system images.
+If your test depends on outside executables, use Portage to build and package those executables separately and include them in test ChromeOS system images.
 Tast [intentionally](design_principles.md) does not support compiling or deploying other packages that tests depend on.